 Tenure-track faculty in the Clark Honors College are expected to pursue an active program of research and scholarship appropriate to their professional qualifications, expertise, and evolving professional interests; and to disseminate the results of this effort to appropriate scholarly and lay audiences through publication and other forms of presentation.
 Individual faculty research programs are monitored, evaluated, and rewarded through established contract review, promotion and tenure, post-tenure review, and merit review processes and, through peer review, held to the national and international standards of each study area represented in the Clark Honors College.
+Research standards should be tied to AAU and Carnegie High Research Activity University faculty expectations.

-B. Teaching
+B. Teaching: